-Compassionate treatment for children with Avoidant/Restrictive Food Intake Disorder (ARFID)
+Pediatric Avoidant/Restrictive Food Intake Disorder (ARFID) Treatment Program

-Compassionate treatment for children with Avoidant/Restrictive Food Intake Disorder (ARFID)
+Pediatric Avoidant/Restrictive Food Intake Disorder (ARFID) Treatment Program

-Children’s Health℠ has one of the nation’s most comprehensive ARFID treatment programs.
-Our experts have helped many children overcome ARFID, and we start by helping you understand what’s causing your child’s extremely picky eating.
-Then we use proven treatments to help your child embrace new foods and put them on track to a happy, healthy future.
+Our experts at Children's Health℠ have helped many children overcome ARFID.
+We use proven treatments to help them embrace new foods and get them on track for a healthy future.

 Contact us